zimeon/signposting/link_relations.md

 *memento* -- _"A link with a "memento" Relation Type is used to point from a TimeGate or a Memento for an Original Resource, as well as from the Original Resource itself, to a Memento for the Original Resource."_

-## Proposed link relations
+## Proposed link relations of possible interest

-*convertedFrom* --< The draft ['XML2RFC' version 3 Vocabulary](https://tools.ietf.org/html/draft-hoffman-xml2rfc-16#section-6.2) seeks to register a `convertedFrom` relation.
+*convertedFrom* -- The draft ['XML2RFC' version 3 Vocabulary](https://tools.ietf.org/html/draft-hoffman-xml2rfc-16#section-6.2) seeks to register a `convertedFrom` relation.

 *service-doc* and *service-desc* -- Proposed [Link Relation Types for Web Services](http://tools.ietf.org/html/draft-wilde-service-link-rel-00)